 - violating an order of protection or a no-contact order

-- any misdemeanor that results in death or great bodily harm
+- misdemeanor offenses that cause death or great bodily harm

 - DUI, reckless homicide, or other vehicle-related offenses that cause injury or death

-The label “violent” can also attach when a weapon is used, if serious injury occurs or if the victim is a protected person such as a child or someone with a disability.
+The label “violent” can also attach when a weapon is used, serious injury occurs, or a protected person (a minor or someone with a disability) is involved.

 Even before trial, you may face protective orders, travel limits, and constraints that affect work and family.
 The earlier a violent crimes lawyer in Perry County, IL gets involved, the more opportunities there are to protect your rights and obtain the best possible outcome in your case.